 The tri-energy term is a bit unfair because if your plant is sized electricity should not be used for anything.
 Indeed, the solar courverture up 80% of your ECS needs.
 The 20% being provided by the timber in winter.
 Electricity should be used for less than 10% of requirements.

-For example on our installation (see Solar wood pattern for floor heating and DHW) we have an electrical resistance but it is not wired and we obviously never count the cabler (it serves as a "plug" see photos).
+For example on our installation (see Solar wood pattern for floor heating and DHW) We have a good electrical resistor but it is not cable and we obviously intend ever cabler (she uses "plug" see photos).

 Technologically it is like a normal boiler ball to the difference that an additional coil was added solar.